davisjam/vuln-regex-detector/src/cache/client/npm/README.md

 This module queries a server hosted at Virginia Tech.
 When you use it, your regex will be shipped (via HTTPS) to the server and tested there.

-If the regex has not been seen before, the server will respond "UNKNOWN" and test it in the background.
+If the regex has not been seen before, the server will respond "unknown" and test it in the background.
 The server cannot test synchronously because testing is expensive (potentially minutes) and there might be a long line.

+If the server has not seen the regex before, it should have an answer if you query it again in a few minutes.

 ## Privacy